Our Team

 • Leah Patel

-Graphic Designer / Social Media Coordinator
+Graphic Designer

 Leah is new to the world of Speech & Debate, but joined BDL’s team after being inspired by the viral HONY story.
-She has a B.A. in Mass Communications from the University of South Florida and a B.F.A. in Graphic Design from Ringling College of Art + Design and has nearly a decade of experience working as a graphic designer and art director.
+She has a B.A. in Mass Communications from the University of South Florida and a B.F.A. in Graphic Design from Ringling College of Art + Design and has over a decade of experience working as a graphic designer and art director.

 Our Board